robinmattern/FRDocs_dev01-robin/Setup/fr0303_Setup-Web-Server-Ubuntu.md

 ----
 ### 3. Install Certbot 0:05
 ----
 1. Install  (Certbot is used to create SSL certificates using LetsEncrypt.)
+This takes several minutes.
+Be patient.

 ```
 snap install --classic certbot